bannable/paseto/README.md

 ## Installing

+### libsodium

+This gem requires libsodium `1.0.0` or newer.
+You can find instructions for obtaining libsodium at https://libsodium.org.

 ### Using Bundler:

-Add the following to your Gemfile
+Add the following to your Gemfile:
 ```
 gem 'paseto', git: 'git://github.com/bannable/paseto.git'
 ```

+And run `bundle install`.
 <!--
 ### Using Rubygems:
 ```bash